 E*Trade offers a full suite of options for retirement, including Traditional and Roth IRAs.
 It doesn’t charge anything for most online trades, and its Roth IRA is almost entirely fee-free.
 As an online broker, E*Trade offers top-tier digital tools, and its mobile app is well-liked on both iOS and Android.

-Plus, you can earn a bonus of up to $3,500 when you open a new E*Trade account by April 29, 2022.
+Plus, you can earn a bonus of up to $3,500 when you open a new E*Trade account.
 You need to deposit $1.5 million within 60 days to get the full amount, but even if you only have $10,000 to start, you still get a $50 bonus.
 You can find the information on each tier, along with the promo code, on the E*Trade website.

 Fidelity Investments is a multinational financial services company.
 It’s based out of Boston and consists of a brokerage firm, mutual funds, and a wealth of investment and financial planning guidance.
 Overall, Fidelity has one of the most expansive platforms when it comes to retirement.
 It offers a variety of account options, plus expert advice along with each of its products.
 Fidelity offers individual IRAs but also options for small business owners and children.